Skip to main content

 Essential USCIS Forms

-USCIS provides free fillable forms in PDF format through their website.
+USCIS provides fillable forms in PDF format through their website.
 Many forms can now be filed online through the USCIS online filing system.

 Forms Available for Online Filing